chakra-ui/chakra-ui/.changeset/five-waves-fly.md

 - **Slider**: Fix issue where slider thumb flickers when used within tabs.

 - **useSize**: Add support for `enabled` and `fallback` options.

+- **Next.js**: Fix issue where importing components in the Next.js app dir would throw an RSC error.